NoLtour/Uni-notes/Mechanics structures and materials/Year 1/Materials/3 Failure of materials/5 Material fatigue/fatigue life (material fatigue).md

 >> $N_i=$ [[crack initiation (material fatigue)|cycles for crack initiation]]
 >> $N_p=$ [[crack propagation (material fatigue)|cycles for crack propagation]]

-Since final fracture occurs so rapidly, it dosn't contribute to the number of cycles before fracture enough to be of any note.
+Since final fracture occurs so rapidly, it doesn't contribute to the number of cycles before fracture enough to be of any note.